 Our PE Funding figures are available to download as a PDF file.
 We review the spending / impact termly with a final review at the end of the academic year.

-Please click her to download our PE SPENDING and impact 16 17
+Please click here to download our final spend for PE 17 18 updated sept 19

-Please click here to download our projected spend for PE 17 18
+Please click here to download projected spend for PE 18 19 sept 19

 PE- Please note that during PE lessons, extra-curricular sports clubs or sporting competitions, we do not allow children to wear earrings nor cover them with plasters.
 Earrings must be removed for PE, in line with NYCC policy, which our school have adopted.